Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Introduction

 In Section \ref{convexsectionintro}, {we study an accelerated scheme \eqref{familyof momentum} (derived in \cite{apidopoulos2020convergence}) within the class of general accelerated methods \eqref{generalds} where this scheme of \eqref{familyof momentum} corresponds to the momentum parameter $\beta_k = k/(k+3-r)$ for $r \in [0,3)$.
 We extend the convergence result from \cite{apidopoulos2020convergence} for convex functions (Theorem \ref{thmconvexrate}) to nonconvex functions and show using Lemma \ref{convexextensionlemma} {that} \eqref{familyof momentum} achieves local convergence in strictly convex neighborhoods of nonconvex functions with a rate close to that of Nesterov accelerated method \eqref{originalnesterov}, i.e., the rate is of order $\mathcal{O}(k^{-(2- \frac{2r}{3})})$ in strictly convex neighborhoods.
 The relatively slower rate of convergence of \eqref{familyof momentum} in strictly convex neighborhoods for $r>0$ is traded-off with the superior escape behavior of \eqref{familyof momentum} over \eqref{originalnesterov} from strict saddle neighborhoods, as shown using Corollary \ref{commentseccorr}.
 Moreover, in Section \ref{ODEsection} of Appendix \ref{local minima analysis appendix}, we also provide an intuitive explanation behind the working of this novel momentum scheme from \cite{apidopoulos2020convergence} by analyzing its ODE limit and showing that a lower damping or friction term in the ODE results in higher momentum in the discretized method.}

-Last, but not the least, we derive in Section \ref{globalsection} second order convergence guarantees for {a sub-family of} the accelerated gradient methods \eqref{generalds} on a class of nonconvex functions (Theorem \ref{supptheoremnew}).
-In particular, this sub-family for $\beta_k \leq \frac{1}{\sqrt{2}}$ is also shown to have an almost-sure convergence (``almost sure" with respect to initialization and choice of step-size) rate of $K=\mathcal{O}(\epsilon^{-2})$ to some $\xi-$neighborhood of a local minimum, where $\xi = \Omega(\epsilon)$ {and} $\epsilon = \Omega(\inf_{0 \leq k \leq K} \norm{\nabla f(\x_k)})$, from Theorem \ref{thmlipschitzrate}.
-Moreover, using Kirszbraun's theorem for extending locally Lipschitz maps to globally Lipschitz maps (Theorem~\ref{kirszbraunthm}), the almost-sure convergence guarantee from Theorem \ref{supptheoremnew} for $\beta_k \leq \frac{1}{\sqrt{2}}$ and rates of convergence to local minimum from Theorem \ref{thmlipschitzrate} are extended to nonconvex functions that are not globally gradient Lipschitz continuous (Theorem \ref{kirszthmadapted}). \looseness=-1 Finally, in Section \ref{numericalsection}, the sub-classes of accelerated methods \eqref{ds1} and \eqref{familyof momentum} are numerically simulated on the phase retrieval problem and a simple positive-definite quadratic program in order to showcase the efficacy of the larger momentum parameters.
+Last, but not the least, we derive in Section \ref{globalsection} second-order convergence guarantees for {a sub-family of} the accelerated gradient methods \eqref{generalds} on a class of nonconvex functions (Theorem \ref{supptheoremnew}).
+In particular, this sub-family for $\beta_k \leq \frac{1}{\sqrt{2}}$ is also shown to have an almost-sure convergence (``almost sure" with respect to initialization and choice of step size) rate of $K=\mathcal{O}(\epsilon^{-2})$ to some $\xi$-neighborhood of a local minimum, where $\xi = \Omega(\epsilon)$ {and} $\epsilon = \Omega(\inf_{0 \leq k \leq K} \norm{\nabla f(\x_k)})$, from Theorem \ref{thmlipschitzrate}. {We should note here that there are constructions of worst-case functions in the literature where \( \epsilon \) can scale exponentially with the problem dimension~\cite{du2017gradient}.
+Our results in Theorem~\ref{thmlipschitzrate} apply to coercive Morse objective functions, and whether the construction in~\cite{du2017gradient}---or suitable modifications thereof---can be adapted to satisfy the coercive Morse condition remains an interesting and nontrivial open question.
+Accordingly, in this work, we do not claim an explicit dimension-dependent bound for the quantity \( \inf_{0 \leq k \leq K} \|\nabla f(\x_k)\| \), and we leave this question for future work.}

+Next, using Kirszbraun's theorem for extending locally Lipschitz maps to globally Lipschitz maps (Theorem~\ref{kirszbraunthm}), we extend the almost-sure convergence guarantee from Theorem \ref{supptheoremnew} for $\beta_k \leq \frac{1}{\sqrt{2}}$ and rates of convergence to local minimum from Theorem \ref{thmlipschitzrate} to nonconvex functions that are not globally gradient Lipschitz continuous (Theorem \ref{kirszthmadapted}).
+Finally, in Section \ref{numericalsection}, we present numerical simulations for the sub-classes of accelerated methods \eqref{ds1} and \eqref{familyof momentum} on the phase retrieval problem{, the low-rank matrix factorization problem,} and a simple positive-definite quadratic program, in order to showcase the efficacy of the larger momentum parameters.